Ivo-Balbaert/The_Way_to_Jai/book/14_Branching_with_if_else.md

 If you want a multiple lines to be executed in a case, just write them one after the other (see case 1).
 For readability, you could enclose the block in {}, and also in general indent the if-case statement as in the code example.

 ## 14.4 Test on empty variables
+Testing on zero/empty variables can be very useful!
 Because a zero value is false and any non-zero value is true, you can easily test empty-ness of a variable  with an if-statement:

 ```